-The current operating area of the Pine Cove Project comprises two contiguous mining leases from Tenacity totaling 660 hectares and contains an operating open pit mine, milling and processing plant and equipment and a permitted tailings storage facility.
-It is subject to two royalty agreements, the first with Tenacity, whereby the Company is required to pay Tenacity a net smelter royalty of 3% of the metal sales from this area to a maximum of \$3 million.
-The Company has approximately \$504,650 left on this obligation.
-The second is a Net Profits Interest ("NPI") agreement with Royal Gold, Inc. ("Royal"), whereby the Company is required to pay Royal a royalty of 7.5% of the net profits; calculated as the gross receipts generated from the claims less all cumulative development and operating expenses.
-At May 31, 2014 the Company has determined it has approximately \$36 million in carry-forward expenditures deductible against future receipts.
+The current operating area of the Point Rousse Project comprises two contiguous mining leases (the "Pine Cove Lease Area") acquired from Tenacity totaling 660 hectares that contains the operating open pit mine, milling and processing plant and equipment and a permitted tailings storage facility.
+It is subject to two royalty agreements, the first with Tenacity, whereby the Company was required to pay Tenacity a net smelter royalty ("NSR") of 3% of the metal sales from the mining lease to a maximum of \$3 million.
+The Company has extinguished this obligation as at May 31, 2015.
+The second is a Net Profits Interest ("NPI") agreement with Royal Gold, Inc. ("Royal")

+Notes to the consolidated financial statements For the years ended May 31, 2015 and May 31, 2014 whereby the Company is required to pay Royal a royalty of 7.5% of the net profits, calculated as the gross receipts generated from the claims less all cumulative development and operating expenses.
+At May 31, 2015, the Company has determined it has approximately \$36 million in carry forward expenditures deductible against future receipts.